Experience the Benefits of Chemical Peels

 Acne Control Peel

-Salicylic acid actively repairs discoloration and reduces breakouts.
+Salicylic acid actively repairs discoloration, acne scarring and reduces breakouts.

 The Chemical Peel Procedure

 Dr. Schrader can perform light and medium chemical peels in her office, or deeper peels in a surgery center as outpatient procedures.

 First, the skin is thoroughly cleansed with an agent that removes excess oils while the eyes and hair are protected.
 Then, one or more chemical solutions, such as glycolic acid, trichloroacetic acid (TCA), salicylic acid, lactic acid, or carbolic acid (phenol) are applied to the facial skin.
 These applications produce a controlled wound, enabling new skin cells to emerge following the treatment.

 Diamond tip microdermabrasion is an effective treatment for removing the uppermost layers of skin.
 It delivers a smoother, clearer, and more youthful appearance.
 Microdermabrasion treatments are gentle, precise, and an excellent choice for the lip and eye areas, as well as the chest and hands.